pablo-meier/Pablog/pages/About-Site.md

 # About (this site)

-This website is built a bit atypically; and while I think this bores a ton of people, hopefully others will find it interesting.
+This website is built a bit atypically; and while I think this bores a ton of people, hopefully others will find it interesting!

 ## Current

 ### Content

 The repo for the site is hosted on GitHub [here][3].
-It's a generated static site, a la [Jekyll][1] or [Octopress][2].
-I'm using [Frog][4], for a few
+It's a generated static site, which has some nice perks:
-reasons:

-* [Racket!][7]
+* I can version control the content.
+I can push it to GitHub, Bitbucket, and/or ZIP it and push it to Google Drive.
+I've lost a website or two in my time, this is something even I can't fuck up.

+* Generated sites are extremely cheap to host: putting it on S3 costs me a single-digit number of dollars a month.

+* If I have a question or edit to make, I can use command-line tools (i.e. find all instances I've used a word, feed this into a Markov chain, or somesuch).

+I'm using a tool I wrote myself, ([Fleaswallow][49]).
+Before Fleaswallow, I used other engines:

-* Greg Hendershott, author of Frog, wrote [the best damn Scheme Macro tutorial ever.][8]
+* [Frog][4], by Greg Hendershott.
+Greg also wrote [the best damn Scheme Macro tutorial ever,][8] and I love supporting [Racket.][7]

-* Generated sites are extremely cheap to host, I can version control the content.

-I used Jekyll previously, but its original author [heinously mismanaged GitHub][6] and was a petulant little asshole about his deservedly shameful exit.
+* Jekyll, but its original author [heinously mismanaged GitHub][6] and was a petulant little asshole about his deservedly shameful exit.
 I'll follow [Julie's advice][5] and not associate with him or his work if I can help it.

-I've [written before][9] about various other blogging engines and approaches I've used over the years, and while I think my preference is for a self-hosted out-of-the-box system like [Ghost][10], its generally not worth the trouble of migrating at this point 😛
+I've [written before][9] about various other blogging engines and approaches I've used over the years, and while I think my preference, from a user experience, is for a self-hosted out-of-the-box system like [Ghost][10], its generally not worth the trouble of migrating at this point 😛

 I use a few scripts on top of Racket to manage things:

-* A [simple shell script][39] to publish the built site.
+* A [simple shell script][39] to publish the built site to AWS via CloudFront.
-* A [command here and there][40] in a Makefile around the Frog commands.
+* A [command here and there][40] in a Makefile around the Fleaswallow commands.
 * A [tool to facilitate image uploads][41].
-It's in OCaml, which is terrible "right tool for the job" thinking: Python would have been much less trouble.
-  Still, I learned things 😄 The issues I'm solving for images are in [the README.][42]

-I'm _loosely_ planning on migrating this to a tool I write.
-There's some functionality that I'd like to have that I don't think I'd like to argue for in the upstream branch, nor do I want to hard fork it.
-Besides, I like the excuse to play in a new stack.
+Also in OCaml, I might find a way to integrate it with Fleaswallow.
+More in [the README.][42]

 ### Hosting